 I know that it’s currently a struggle for teachers and trainers to book onto CPD sessions with the start of a new academic year, the return to face-to-face teaching, the disruptions caused by Covid, and often the need to juggle hybrid and blended learning as well.
 That’s why all the ‘How to Teach EDS’ sessions are also made available as recordings.
 It’s best if you can participate in the live sessions, but the on-demand recordings provide a convenient, flexible way to still benefit from the CPD.

 All the ‘How to Teach EDS’ sessions are available on the EDS website – both the live sessions and the bookable recordings.
-For anyone reading this ahead of 26 October, don’t miss our ‘Five ways to use video to teach EDS’ which is going to be a really fun session.

 I’m delighted to say that the feedback from the ‘How to teach Essential Digital Skills’ sessions has been really positive.
 Above all, those who’ve attended have affirmed how enjoyable it can be teach digital skills.